marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_068.png)

-These are the two fundamental parameters:
+The "dof-hq" pass is controlled by many parameters, but the main two are:

 - @lens_focal_length: The focal length of a camera is a fundamental optical property that defines how zoomed-in or zoomed-out an image appears.
 It’s typically measured in millimeters (mm) and describes the distance between the camera lens and its sensor or film, when the lens is focused on a subject at infinity.
 In the contexted of DOF, the focal length affects the amount of depth blur; Shorter focal lengths tend to have a larger depth of field, keeping more of the scene in focus from front to back, which is useful for capturing detailed landscapes.
 Longer focal lengths have a shallower depth of field, especially at wide apertures, which isolates subjects by keeping them sharp while blurring the background—ideal for portrait photography.